 Arrangements that involve the delivery of more than one performance obligation are initially evaluated as to whether the intellectual property licenses granted by the Company represent distinct performance obligations.
 If they are determined to be distinct, the value of the intellectual property licenses would be recognized up-front while the research and development service fees would be recognized as the performance obligations are satisfied.
-For performance obligations based on services performed, the Company measures progress using an input method based on the effort we expend or costs we incur toward the satisfaction of performance obligation in relation to the total estimated effort or costs.
+For performance obligations are satisfied.
+For a statisfied of performance obligation in relation to the total estimated effort or costs.
 Variable consideration is assessed at each reporting period as to whether it is not subject to significant future reversal and, therefore, should be included in the transaction price at the inception of the contract.
 If a contract includes a fixed or minimum amount of research and development support, this also would be included in the transaction price.
 Changes to collaborations, such as the extensions of the research term or increasing the number of targets or technology covered under an existing agreement, are assessed for whether they represent a modification or should be accounted for as a new contract.
 For contracts with multiple performance obligations, revenue is allocated to each performance obligation based on its relative standalone selling price.
 Standalone selling prices are based on observable prices at which the Company separately sells the products or services.
-If a standalone selling price is not directly observable, then the Company estimates the standalone selling price using either an adjusted market assessment approach or an expected cost plus margin approach, representing the amount that the Company believes the market is willing to pay for the product or service.
-Analyzing the arrangement to identify performance obligations requires the use of judgment, and each may be an obligation to deliver
+If a standalone selling price using either an adjusted market assessment approach or an expected cost plus margin approach, representing the amount that the Company believes the market is willing to pay for the product or service.
+Analyzing the arrangement to identify performance obligations requires the use of judgment, and each may be an obligation to deliver services, a right or license to use an assest, or another performance obligation.